cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

   },

   // Called every collision, if we're stuck,
-  // try moving in a direction 90 away from the normal
+  // try moving in a direction 90 degrees away from the normal
   changeDirection: function(collision) {
     var p = this.entity.p;
     if(p.vx == 0 && p.vy == 0) {